nahidakbar/k5d-r6e/README.md

 fulfilled from Task2 prototype.
 This was achieved with the fastify web framework and fastify-swagger plugin.

-I've used zod for defining request and response types.
+I've used zod for defining request and response types/schemas.
 Same types have been used for request/response validation and documentation generation.

 ### Running the project